Hacking-the-Cloud/hackingthe.cloud/content/gcp/enumeration/enumerate_all_permissions.md

       - test (Version: 2) (secret version)
       - test-location (Version: 1) (secret version)
 ```

 ## Enumerate ~9500 Permission on Org/Folder/Project

 gcpwn includes a special flag for `enum_resources` called `--all-permissions`.
 When this is used with the `--iam` flag, gcpwn will attempt ~9500 individual permissions via testIamPermissions.
 This effectively should tell you every permission the user has in the current resource.
 Note you can find the list of permissions via the repository.
 For example, here are all the project permissions it [tries](https://github.com/NetSPI/gcpwn/blob/main/Modules/ResourceManager/utils/all_project_permissions.txt). **NOTE AGAIN TESTIAMPERMISSIONS IS NOT ACTUALLY ACTIVELY INVOKING THESE APIS**.
 Thus it should be safe to run these all through testIamPermissions.
-While not shown below you can pass `--all-permissions` and `--iam` into `enum_all` if you want to do this as part of the everything enumeration
+While not shown below you can pass `--all-permissions` and `--iam` into `enum_all` if you want to do this as part of the everything enumeration.

 ```
 (production-project[TRUNCATED]:service_user)> modules run enum_resources --iam --all-permissions